cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 iterations, each lasting 90 seconds, with varied load configurations.
 A configuration is characterized by:
 - `c`, denoting the number of connections from the load runner process to the target node, and
-- `r`, indicating the rate or frequency of transactions issued per second.
+- `r`, indicating the rate or frequency of transactions submitted per second.
 Each connection dispatches `r` transactions per second.

 For more details on the methodology to identify the saturation point, see